PMMON4privato/excel-microservice/README.md

 <br/>
 **1. Add Template**
 ----
-  Upload a XLSX template and get the template ID to use for future calls.
+  Upload an XLSX template and get the template ID for use in future calls.

 * **URL**